 - 1/8 tsp ground coriander

 - Trim the ends of the stalks, then remove stalks from the leaves.
-Slice stalks crosswise into 1/4-1/2″ slices (like celery) and set aside.
-Cut the leaves into 1 to 1 1/2″ thick slices and set aside separate from the stalks.
+Slice stalks crosswise into 1/4″ slices (like celery) and set aside.
+Cut the leaves into 1″ thick slices and add to a large bowl.
+Combine garlic chili sauce and two teaspoons of the oil, drizzle over the leaves, and toss to coat.
+Combine coriander, salt, and pepper, sprinkle over the leaves, and toss again to coat evenly.

-- Serve immediately as a side dish to the protein of your choice.
-Great with eggs and a splash of sriracha.
+Serve immediately as a side dish to the protein of your choice.
+Great with Vegan Chickpea Flour Scrambled Eggs and a splash of sriracha.

 Keywords: SWISS CHARD, SAUTEED SWISS CHARD, GARLIC, VEGAN, KETO, PALEO, GRAIN-FREE, GLUTEN-FREE, FARMERS MARKET, LOCAL PRODUCE, EAT LOCAL, HEALTHY EATING, HEALTHY SNACKS